Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application on AWS is using third-party APIs.
 The Developer needs to monitor API errors in the code, and wants to receive notifications if failures go above a set threshold value.
 How can the Developer achieve these requirements?

-- [ ] Publish a custom metric on Amazon CloudWatch and use Amazon SES for notification.
+- [ ] Publish a custom metric on Amazon CloudWatch and use Amazon Simple Email Service (SES) for notification.
-- [ ] Use an Amazon CloudWatch API-error metric and use Amazon SNS for notification.
+- [ ] Use an Amazon CloudWatch API-error metric and use Amazon Simple Notification Service (SNS) for notification.
 - [ ] Use an Amazon CloudWatch API-error metric and use Amazon SES for notification.
 - [x] Publish a custom metric on Amazon CloudWatch and use Amazon SNS for notification.